fluid-project/fluid-launcher/README.md

 ) for more details.

-# Example Usage
+# Using the global launcher

+This package includes a generic launcher that can be used to load any options file (see above) directly.
+When using this package as a dependency, this script is available under `node_modules/.bin/gpii-launcher`.
+You can also install this package globally, in which case the `gpii-launcher` command will be available in your path.

+The generic launcher supports the two core options provided by the base `gpii.launcher` grade, namely the `optionsFile` parameter (see above) and a `logLevel` parameter that you can use to toggle logging.
+The generic launcher allows you to set any arbitrary option (see the `filterKeys` option above).
+However, it only accepts command-line arguments (see the `yargsOptions.env` example above).

+# Creating a custom launcher

-To use the launcher, you need to define and launch a `gpii.launcher` instance, as in the example included with this package.
+If you wish to make use of the wider range of yargs features supported by this package, you need to define and launch a `gpii.launcher` instance, as in the example included with this package.

 ```